saswat711/CROWN-11/Readme.md

-#Intent:You are expected to build a mobile application which is inspired by Dream 11./
+#Intent:You are expected to build a mobile application which is inspired by Dream 11.

 #Links for reference -

 https://play.google.com/store/apps/details?id=com.dreamsportsteam.fantasyprediction&hl=en_IN&g
-l=US/
+l=US

 #Your application is expected to have certain features which are listed down below:

 ● Login and signup via